 1801 S. Indiana Ave.

 Sure, a neighborhood can claim to be family friendly, but we all know it’s only legit if a play café is close by.
 Sod Room delivers above and beyond, transforming an industrial loft space into a sun-drenched play area full of ecofriendly toys and responsibly crafted materials.
 Designed by local artist Jennifer Talbot, Sod Room has magazine-worthy whimsy.
-Sip complimentary coffee or tea and browse the boutique of adorable gifts; or register for breastfeeding clinics, Spanish or Chinese classes, and baby sign language sessions.
+Sip complimentary coffee or tea and browse the boutique of adorable eco-friendly gifts; or register for classes that frequently grace the calendar, like breastfeeding clinics, Spanish or Chinese classes, and baby sign language sessions.
 Check the calendar for special events, too, since a free Mom’s Night Out will pop up here and there.

 photo: Bongo Room via Lu H on Yelp